Viet people: Religions

-It is worth noting here that the data is highly skewed, as a large majority of Vietnamese may be unaffiliated with any religion, yet practice forms of traditional folk religion or Mahayana Buddhism.
+A majority of the Viet may be unaffiliated with any religion, yet practice forms of folk religion or Mahayana Buddhism.
 Vietnamese folk religion is not an organized religious system, but a set of local worship traditions devoted to the "thần", a term which can be translated as "spirits", "Gods" or with the more exhaustive locution "generative powers".
 These Gods can be nature deities or national, community or kinship tutelary deities or ancestral Gods and the ancestral Gods of a specific family.
 Ancestral Gods are often deified heroic persons.
 Vietnamese mythology preserves narratives telling of the actions of many of the cosmic Gods and cultural heroes.

-Estimates for the year 2010 published by the Pew–Templeton Global Religious Futures Project:
+A significant minority of the Viet follow Christianity, which was introduced by Catholic missionaries from Iberia and France in the 16th century, and later by evangelical movements from Canada and the US.